ammar-homaida-statistics/easystatisticsacademy/inference/classical-tests/post-hoc-tests-and-multiple-comparisons-preview/index.md

     <h1>Post-Hoc Tests and Multiple Comparisons</h1>

     <p class="lead">
-      A significant ANOVA result tells us that at least one population mean differs, but it does not identify which groups are different.
+      A significant ANOVA result tells us that at least one group mean differs, but it does not identify which groups are different.
     </p>

     <p class="lead">
-      Post-hoc procedures provide systematic ways to investigate group differences while controlling the increased risk of false-positive conclusions.
+      Post-hoc procedures provide a systematic way to investigate specific group differences while controlling the risk of false discoveries.
     </p>

     <div class="hero-actions">